flenniken/collections/docs/road-map.md

 Use metar to extract the metadata for the maker app and fill in the initial collection json.

-Update metar nim version and simplify to just docker build environment -- no mac build env.

 [⬇](#Contents)

 # Statictea Lambda